YHmaiti/YHmaiti/README.md

 - 🖤 Computer Science @UCF class of 2024
 - :raised_hands: Fun fact: I can speak 6 languages and my favourite artist is PNL
 - :link: https://www.linkedin.com/in/yohanisinit
-- :point_right: Open for internship opportunities
+- :point_right: Open for research/internship opportunities

 #### Yohan is a bright and talented computer scientist, he must be using a variety of tools and programming languages hmmm let's see: